Kurento/kurento/source/Installation_Guide.rst

 I/O flows
 ---------

-Unless configured otherwise, the GE will open the following ports:
+Unless configured otherwise, Kurento will open the following ports:

--  KAS opens the port 8080 to receive HTTP TCP requests from final users and port 9990 to receive HTTP TCP requests from the KMS event callbacks (so called "handler" port).
+-  KAS opens the port 8080 to receive HTTP TCP requests from final users.
+KAS also opens port 9191 to receive Thrift TCP requests from the KMS.
--  KMS opens the port 9090 to receive HTTP TCP requests from KAS and port 9091 for HTTP TCP requests from final users.
-Also it needs fully opened UDP port range.
+-  KMS opens port 9091 to receive HTTP TCP requests from KAS and final users.
+   KMS also opens the port 9090 to receive Thrift TCP requests from KAS.
+-  KMC opens the port 8888 to receive HTTP TCP requests from final users.
+   KMC also opens port 9900 to receive Thrift TCP requests from the KMS.

+Ports 8080, 9091, and 8888 should be accessible from final users.
+Therefore these ports should be open and forwarded on existing network elements, such as NAT or Firewall.

 .. rubric:: Footnotes